weecology/DeepForest/docs/FAQ.md

 ```

 Deepforest will automatically read in the image as bgr, the user does not need to anything.

+In general DeepForest has adopted the philosophy that functions which interact with the images should read in arrays in BGR or from file and return images in BGR foramt.

 * How do I convert annotations to image coordinates?
 How do I project the predictions into the coordinate system?